jscottsmith/react-scroll-parallax/README.md

 ## Install

-Currently a prerelease.
+**Warning:** This is currently a prerelease.
 For a stable version of this library [use v1](https://github.com/jscottsmith/react-scroll-parallax).

 ```
 npm i react-scroll-parallax@next --save